falk-m/blog/posts/2024-02-13-session-management-with-token/README.md

 - use refresh token rotation
 - never expose tokens in a URL
 - when the login server and resource server are different servers use public-private key encryption to signate and verify the access-token
+- lock the user (e.g. for 10min) after 3 failed login trials, and inform the user via email
+- API backend: Set 'access-control-allow-origin' header with the frontend domain and the 'Vary: Origin' header.